Trading context

 Holdings (user view)

-Section titled “Holdings (user view)”The Holdings view is the trader‑friendly aggregation of the latest snapshots.
+Section titled “Holdings (user view)”The Holdings view is the trader‑friendly aggregation of the latest available account state.
 Each row typically represents a combination of:

 - A trading account at that venue.